-Plainfield NJ Loitering or Wandering in a Drug Zone Defense Attorneys
+Plainfield Loitering or Wandering in a Drug Zone Defense Attorneys

-Plainfield NJ Loitering in a Drug Zone Charges Dismissed
+Loitering in Drug Zone Charges Dismissed Plainfield NJ Court

 Travis J. Tormey recently represented a client in Plainfield, New Jersey who was charged with loitering or wandering in a drug zone, a disorderly persons offense which is governed by N.J.S.A.
 2C:33-2.1.
 The client had no prior criminal record whatsoever but was facing, among other things, a $1,000 fine, a permanent criminal charge on his record, up to six (6) months in the county jail, as well as a six (6) month driver’s license suspension.